 4. (6-10) God’s right to choose a remnant according to grace.

 a.
 If by grace, then it is no longer of works, otherwise grace is no longer grace: Paul left the previous verse noting that the remnant was chosen according to the election of grace.
-Now he reminds us what grace is, by definition: the free gift of God, not given with any eye to the performance or potential in the one receiving, but only given out of the kindness of the giver.
+Now he reminds us what grace is by definition: the free gift of God, not given with an eye to performance or potential in the one receiving, but given only out of kindness in the giver.

 b.
 If it is of works, it is no longer grace: As principles, grace and works don’t go together.
 If giving is of grace, it cannot be of works, and if it is of works, it cannot be of grace.

 c.
-The elect have obtained it, and the rest were hardened: Therefore, God’s saving mercy has been extended not to Israel as a whole, but to the elect among Israel, who have received it - the rest are hardened by their rejection.
+The elect have obtained it, and the rest were hardened: The elect among Israel received and responded to the mercy of God but the rest were hardened by their rejection.

 d.
-The quotations from Isaiah 29 and Psalm 69 tell us that God can give a spirit of stupor and eyes that they should not see and He can say let their eyes be darkened as He pleases.
+Just as it is written: The quotations from Isaiah 29 and Psalm 69 tell us that God can give a spirit of stupor and eyes that they should not see and He can say let their eyes be darkened as He pleases.
 If God is pleased to enlighten only a remnant of Israel at the present time, He may do so as He pleases.

 i.
 Morris calls a spirit of stupor “an attitude of deadness towards spiritual things.”

 ii.
 “The idea is that men are sitting feasting comfortably at their banquet; and their very sense of safety has become their ruin.
-They are so secure in the fancied safety that the enemy can come upon them unaware.”
-(Barclay) The Jews were so secure in their idea of being the chose people that the very idea had become the thing that ruined them.
+They are so secure in the fancied safety that the enemy can come upon them unaware” (Barclay).
+The Jews of Paul’s day were so secure in their idea of being the chosen people that the very idea became the thing that ruined them.

 B. God’s plan in saving only a remnant at the present time.

 1. (11a) Does Israel’s stumbling as predicted by Psalm 69 mean that they have fallen away permanently?